sguox002/leetcode/leetcode-all.md

 ->>

 ## two pointer
+<<-11	Container With Most Water    		51.8%	Medium
+two pointer: water determined by the min height * the width.
+->>

+<<-18	4Sum    		34.3%	Medium	->>
+<<-16	3Sum Closest    		46.2%	Medium	->>
+<<-15	3Sum    		27.4%	Medium	->>
+<<-1	Two Sum    		45.8%	Easy	->>

+<<-68	Text Justification    		28.7%	Hard
+given a list of words, and maxWidth, padding space so that each line is exactly maxWidth. extra space shall be distributed evenly. if not divisiable, the left will be assigned more. each line: starting word and last word has no spaces.
+When a word cannot add to the line, goes to next line two pointer: pay attention to the last line.
+It is not that easy.

+->>
+<<-75	Sort Colors    		48.4%	Medium
+only 3 colors
+- count sort
+- approach 2: three pointers, i for 0, j for 1 and k for 2.
+i<j<k. i grows from left and k grows from right to left.
+->>

 <<-251	Flatten 2D Vector    		46.0%	Medium
 similar to nested integer, implement next and hasNext using two pointer: i for inside vector, j for vector elements.